Costa Rican Picadillo de Papa Recipe

 To Make The Picadillo

-Simply combine the potatoes and the meat into a skillet and heat thoroughly.
+Simply combine the potatoes and the meat in a skillet and heat thoroughly.
 The easiest way to make this recipe is to make the potatoes and meat ahead, and then just combine the two the day you want to serve the picadillo.

 This recipe is almost always served on corn tortillas, and we like to make them ourselves for extra flavor.
 Here is my homemade corn tortilla recipe.